aws-solutions-library-samples/aws-insurancelake-etl/docs/using_sql.md

 ### Athena Fixed Width View

 Some reporting requirements, such as regulatory, require the use of a fixed width format.
-Once the data is prepared in the Consume layer, we can use the [lpad](https://prestodb.io/docs/current/functions/string.html#lpad) and [coalesce](https://prestodb.io/docs/current/functions/conditional.html#coalesce) Athena functions to create a view that includes the policy number and report date columns for traceability.
+Once the data is prepared in the Consume layer, you can use the [lpad](https://prestodb.io/docs/current/functions/string.html#lpad) and [coalesce](https://prestodb.io/docs/current/functions/conditional.html#coalesce) Athena functions to create a view that includes the policy number and report date columns for traceability.

 ```sql
 CREATE OR REPLACE VIEW stat_report AS